Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The Pinner Qing Dynasty Vase

-The image above shows every hallmark of authentic Qianlong imperial porcelain: the yellow famille rose ground, the extraordinary reticulated lattice body (the outer shell is painstakingly carved through to reveal the inner vessel beneath), and the circular medallion depicting two carp leaping through cresting waves — a symbol of imperial prosperity and abundance.
-These were crafted at the kilns of Jingdezhen, which served the Chinese imperial court for over a millennium.
-How this vase ended up on a suburban English shelf remains one of the great mysteries of the antiques world.
+The vase is a masterwork of Jingdezhen’s imperial kilns: a golden famille rose ground, an extraordinary reticulated outer shell (a double-walled structure carved through to reveal the inner vessel), and a central medallion of two carp leaping through breaking waves — a symbol of dynastic prosperity.
+How it ended up on a suburban shelf remains one of the great mysteries of the antiques trade.
+Scholars still debate whether it left China during the turbulent post-Qing decades or earlier.

-At the November 2010 Bainbridge’s auction, a Chinese industrialist bid £43 million against fevered competition — a world record at the time.
-However, he controversially refused to pay the buyer’s premium, triggering a legal and reputational dispute that remains one of the most remarkable episodes in auction house history.
+At the November 2010 auction, a Chinese industrialist bid £43 million against fierce competition.
+The sale became notorious when he refused to pay the buyer’s premium, triggering a legal dispute that remains one of the most contentious episodes in modern auction history.
+Among fully paid sales, it remains the highest reported figure for any antique.

 MaterialFamille rose enamel on porcelain

-Ru Guanyao brush washer, Northern Song Dynasty, sky-blue celadon glaze with gold kintsugi repair, fewer than 90 exist worldwide
+Ru Guanyao brush washer, Northern Song Dynasty, sky-blue celadon glaze with gold kintsugi repair

 No. 02

-Ru Guanyao Brush Washer, Northern Song Dynasty c.960–1127 CE · Source: Sotheby’s Hong Kong
+Ru Guanyao Brush Washer, Northern Song Dynasty c.960–1127 CE · Sotheby’s Hong Kong

 Song Dynasty Ceramics